 The Canadian Dollar is the official reserve currency of Canada with a conversion rate of 0.778 against USD.
 CAD is the fifth-largest reserve currency.

 Canada has vast reserves of crude oil just behind Saudi Arabia and Venezuela and it has the second-largest uranium supply in the world.

-The Singapore Dollar is one of the strongest currencies in the APAC region with a conversion rate of 0.74 against USD.
+The Singapore Dollar is one of the strongest currencies in the APAC region with a conversion rate of 0.717 against the USD.

 Brunei Dollar conversion rate is the same as SGD as there is a currency agreement between Singapore and Brunei.
 SGD and BND are interchangeable at par and can these two currencies can be used in Singapore and Brunei.

 Sultan of Brunei is considered to be the richest monarch in the world whose net worth is estimated to be $28 Billion.